-50 Amp (Optional on some units)
+50 Amp (Optional on larger coaches)

-On some larger coaches with more appliances that will require more 120-volt AC power are desired by owners.
+On some larger coaches with more appliances that require more 120-volt AC power are desired by owners.
 Availability of 50 amp service is the best method providing you have 50 amps of incoming power, if this option is available on your unit.